ChristineBrugger/A-declarative-data-augmentation-approach-for-predictive-process-monitoring/README.md

 The codes and experiments are adapted from the work of Efren Rama-Maneiro, Juan Vidal and Manuel Lama: [_Deep Learning for Predictive Business Process Monitoring: Review and Benchmark_]([url](https://gitlab.citius.gal/efren.rama/pmdlcompararator))

 We used their implementation of the following three approaches and just adapted it at some parts to efficiently use it in our study.
-Therefore we only kept the necessary parts for our experiments.
+Therefore, we only kept the necessary parts for our experiments.

 ## Implemented approaches